celo-org/docs/blog/17-04-2023-Integrating-Web3Auth-With-Celo-Blockchain-In-Your-Dapp/Integrating-Web3Auth-With-Celo-Blockchain-In-Your-Dapp.md

 ## Conclusion

 So far, we’ve been able to create a simple voting smart contract, followed by a simple UI for the smart contract and lastly, we integrated Web3auth into the dapp inorder to authenticate users using their wallet or social accounts.
+You can access the code for this tutorial [here](https://github.com/J0shcodes/web3-auth-integration)

 ## Next Steps